willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

       comment applies to the item immediately preceding the comment.
 See examples in later sections.

+4.2.5 When an item is documented using the Doxygen inline form above, the comment **should** not span multiple lines.

 4.2.5 A "brief" description **should** be provided in the Doxygen comment section for each of the following items:

       * A type definition (i.e., class, struct, typedef, enum, etc.)
       * A macro definition
-      * A struct field or C++ class data member
+      * A struct field or class data member
-      * A C++ class member function declaration (in the header file class definition)
+      * A class member function declaration (in the header file class definition)
       * An unbound function signature (in a header file)
       * A function implementation (when there is no description in the associated header file)

-      A brief comment **should** be a concise statement of purpose for an item (usually no more than one line) and must start with the Doxygen command "\\brief" (or "@brief").

-      The Doxygen system interprets each comment as either "brief" or "detailed".
-Brief comments appear in summary sections of the generated documentation.
-They are typically seen before detailed comments when scanning the documentation; thus good brief comments make it easier to navigate a source code manual.

-4.2.6 Important information of a more lengthy nature (e.g., spanning multiple lines) **should** be provided for files, major data types and definitions, functions, etc. when needed.
-A detailed comment **must** be separated from a brief comment with a blank line.
+4.2.6 Important information of a more lengthy nature (e.g., usage examples spanning multiple lines) **should** be provided for files, major data types and definitions, functions, etc. when needed.
+A detailed comment **must** be separated from a brief comment in the same comment block with a line containing no documentation text.

 4.2.7 Summary of commonly used Doxygen commands

 This Section provides an overview of commonly used Doxygen commands.
-Please see the Doxygen documentation cited in the references at the end of these guidelines for more details and information about other commands that you may find useful.
+Please see the `Doxygen guide <http://www.stack.nl/~dimitri/doxygen/manual/index.html>`_ for more details and information about other commands.

 Note that to be processed properly, Doxygen commands **must** be preceded with either "\\" or "\@" character.
 For brevity, we use "\\" for all commands